isolebo/Tweet_Blogger/README.md

  # Functionality
 In this project:

-* A visitor can register or login to access a new account.
+* A visitor can access a new account.
 * The user can add a new tweet post to the account or reply to a previous tweet
 * In addition, a visitor can access a list of Users, Tweets, and Replies that was made

-#  Design
+#  Design Principles
-The implementaton of is project includedes: `Redux`, `React
+I used React-Redux with hooks for my implementation of the project.

+* React.js
+* Redux
+* json-server